iotaledger/iota-wiki/internal/learn/about-iota/an-introduction-to-iota.md

   the Ecosystem developed around it.
 ---

-# An Introduction to IOTA
+# An Introduction to IOTAwww

 **This topic gives a brief overview and describes some of the main differences between IOTA's Tangle and a blockchain.**